code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_6extractMassflowWithParaview.rst

 * Finally, still on the :xml:`Mesh` tab, click on :xml:`Save`.
 The .msh files will be in the *./libMeshes* folder.

+In case you are using latest version of **Gmsh**, you might need to export your mesh file to the previous mesh file format, for more information see the tutorial :ref:`Sec:tuto:exportGmshFile`.

 Cylinder Test case
 ==================